Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Introduction

+From the thermal side, light absorption by each nanoparticle in the ensemble will heat the whole nanoparticle ensemble cumulatively, namely accumulative (collective) heating effect, which was predicted theoretically \cite{Baffou2013singleNP,Un2019JAP,Baffou2010,Gillibert2020,Heber2014AcsNano} and demonstrated experimentally \cite{Richardson2009NL,Baffou2013AcsNano,Baffou2014Nanoscale,Constantinos2019JPCC}.
+For a small particle (point dipole approximation valid), a Green\textquotesingle s function approach combining the coupled dipole method with the thermal Green\textquotesingle s function together for the light-induced thermal behavior modeling of nanoparticle ensembles was proposed by Baffou \textit{et al}.
+(2010) \cite{Baffou2010}, where the steady-state temperature distribution throughout arbitrary complex plasmonic systems can be calculated easily.

-By means of the Green\textquotesingle s function approach for the photon-induced thermal behavior proposed by Baffou \textit{et al}.
-(2010) \cite{Baffou2010}, effect of plasmonic (optical) coupling and thermal accumulation on the photothermal behavior of ensemble with three-dimensional (3D) random distribution of nanoparticles was analyzed by Siahpoush \textit{et al}. \cite{Siahpoush2018OC}.
-They found that at the plasmonic resonance wavelength of single nanoparticle, optical coupling leads to reduce the temperature increase of nanoparticles in comparison with the temperature without considering optical coupling.
-For the nanopartilce ensemble with ordered lattice distribution, the possible resonance induced by structure may result in a quite different optical coupling effect on photothermal behavior from that of the nanoparticle ensemble with random distribution.
-Moreover, the effect of optical coupling and thermal accumulation on the photothermal behavior of ordered lattice nanoparticle ensemble is still unclear.
+By means of the Green\textquotesingle s function approach, the effect of plasmonic (optical) coupling on the photothermal behavior of an ensemble with three-dimensional (3D) random distribution of nanoparticles was analyzed by Siahpoush \textit{et al}. \cite{Siahpoush2018OC}.
+They found that the multiple scattering can reduce the temperature increase of nanoparticles as compared to the case without multiple scattering at the plasmonic resonance wavelength of a single nanoparticle.
+Due to the thermal accumulation (TA) effect, when calculating the temperature increase of an arbitrary nanoparticle from a nanoparticle ensemble, we often can\textquotesingle t simply treat the nanoparticle solely, just like the rest nanoparticles don\textquotesingle t exist \cite{Govorov2006NRL,Baffou2013AcsNano}.
+Though the multiple scattering and thermal accumulation on the photothermal behavior of nanoparticle ensembles with different configurations have already been investigated (as summarized in Table \ref{summary}) , no clear and quantitative regime borders of these two effects have been reported yet.
+The method to figure out the regime of these two effects will greatly facilitate the investigation of the photothermal behavior of nanoparticle ensembles, which is the motivation of this work.